Water safety for kids

 That’s why parents have a vital role to play when it comes to water safety.
-It’s important to always actively supervise your child and always model good water safety behaviour.
-You should also understand water safety rules and be able to educate your child about water safety awareness.
+It’s important to always actively supervise your child, restrict access to pools and understand water safety rules so that you can educate your child about water safety awareness.
 It’s also useful to know CPR and have first aid knowledge.

 These videos are here to help.
 Featuring tips from lifeguards and the Kingswim team, we show you how to help your child stay safer in and around water.